 Warehouse management is always evolving, and companies must keep up with new happenings in the industry if they hope to outlast their competitors.
-The following are three major supply chain management trends that are helping companies meet their logistical challenges:
+The following are three major inventory management trends that are helping companies meet their logistical challenges:

 1. The World of IoT